SAND-Lab/MEA-NAP/README.md

 For most issues, please use the Issues tab on github and open a new issue, e.g., see an example issue [here](https://github.com/SAND-Lab/AnalysisPipeline/issues/1).

-For SAND Lab users or collaborators (if it is urgent or requires long discussion with multiple lab members), you can also send a message on Slack or email.
+For SAND Lab users or collaborators: If it is urgent or requires long discussion with multiple lab members, you can also send a message on Slack or email.

 ## Contributing